 Not everyone who lands on your eCommerce website will end up buying from you!
 But, if you set up a well-planned eCommerce marketing funnel on your website, it brings in more sales and conversions.

-An eCommerce marketing funnel illustrates your website visitors’ route from getting awareness of your brand to becoming a repeat buyer.
+An eCommerce marketing funnel illustrates your website visitors’ route from your brand awareness to become a repeat buyer.
 In short, an eCommerce marketing funnel consists of all the strategies that are needed for awareness, customer retention, upselling, and cross-selling your products.

 Stages of the eCommerce marketing funnel

-Though every business has its unique conversion funnel, the key stages that all the eCommerce marketing funnel has in common is:
+Though every business has its unique conversion funnel, the critical stages that all the eCommerce marketing funnel has in common is:

 Let’s explore each of these stages in detail:

 It is crucial to grab the consumer’s attention, as they need a lot of information to solve their problem.
-To turn the awareness into an interest in buying your products, you need to provide relevant information about your products/services, offer, and discounts, and tell your brand story.
+To turn the awareness into an interest in buying your products, you need to provide relevant information about your products/services, offers, and discounts and tell your brand story.

 If you are a new business with a limited budget, it is recommended to craft compelling content to rank your website organically in search engines like Google.
 It will help in bringing more organic visitors to your website without much advertising budget.
 The content can be a podcast, YouTube video, or an excellent blog post on your website.